Description

 Our travel-friendly 1-1/2″ Frequent Flyer Belt has been incredibly popular.
 Still, many customers also wanted a wider version to match the belt loops on their gear, and to carry heavier weapons.
 We listened and had a scaled-up version of our tough Delrin buckle rings designed and molded.
 Now with the same 1-1/2″ and 1-3/4″ widths and construction as our legendary Instructor Belts, the expanded Frequent Flyer line does even more.

-We use our premium, custom-made sling webbing for the classic 1-1/4″ version, in Black, Coyote, and Foliage.
+We use our premium, custom-made sling webbing for the classic 1-1/4″ version, in Black, Coyote, Wolf Grey, and Ranger.

 The 1-1/2″ and 1-3/4″ use the same durable webbing as our Instructor Belts.
 Our 1-3/4″ belts fit most jeans and BDUs very well (please measure belt loops to be sure!
 We have found many off-brands have odd sizes that may not be correct).
 The 1-1/2″ fit a wider variety of pants and shorts.
-The Frequent Flyer is available in Black, Coyote, and Foliage.
+The Frequent Flyer is available in Black, Coyote, Wolf Grey, and Ranger.

 The 3-Stitch is standard, but they are also available in reinforced 5-stitch and Combat Shooters Model (C.S.M.) for better load-bearing.